CreativeDataResearch/Documentation/UserGuides/Accounts Payable.md

 3. Press \<Enter>.
 The Period Date Maintenance (Add) screen appears if period dates have not yet been defined.\
 The Period Date Maintenance (Change) screen appears for users to review previously defined period dates, and to ensure that the correct period is closed before pressing \<F3> to exit, and using the Month End Close application.

 4. Enter data for the following fields.
-Note: If the user defines a month as a fourweek period, a value must be entered for all 13 Period...end date fields.
+If the user defines a month as a four week period, a value must be entered for all 13 Period...end date fields.

     - Period 1 start date (6,n) - the date of the first day of the fiscal year’s first month.
     - Period 1 end date (6,n) - the date of the last day of the fiscal year’s first month.
     - Period 2 end date (6,n) - the date of the last day of the fiscal year’s second month.